The Marriage of Isaac and Rebekah

-Abraham was living in the land of Canaan but he didn’t want to take a wife for Isaac his son from that land.
-So he made his servant Eliezer to swear to him that he would go to the land of his kinsmen to the city of Nahor to find a wife there (v.
-Genesis 24: 2-4).
+Rebekah was “the daughter of Bethuel, Milcah’s son, whom she bore to Nahor” (Genesis 24:24).
+This means that Rebekah was a great-niece to Abraham and a second cousin to Isaac.
+Abraham was living in the land of Canaan but he didn’t want to take a wife for Isaac, his son, from that land.
+So, he made his servant Eliezer to swear to him that he would go to the land of his kinsmen to the city of Nahor to find a wife there (Genesis 24: 2-4).

 So, Eliezer came to that city and sat next to a well and prayed to God saying, “O LORD God of my master Abraham, please give me success this day, and show kindness to my master Abraham.
 Behold, here I stand by the well of water, and the daughters of the men of the city are coming out to draw water.
 Now let it be that the young woman to whom I say, ‘Please let down your pitcher that I may drink,’ and she says, ‘Drink, and I will also give your camels a drink’—let her be the one You have appointed for Your servant Isaac.
 And by this I will know that You have shown kindness to my master” (Genesis 24:12-14).

 So, Abraham’s servant gave Rebekah and her family gifts from his Master and he took Rebekah and her maids back to his land.
-Isaac “took Rebekah and she became his wife, and he loved her.
-So, Isaac was comforted after his mother’s death” (v.
-67).
+And Isaac “took Rebekah and she became his wife, and he loved her.
+So, Isaac was comforted after his mother’s death” (Genesis 24: 67).

 In His service,